DjordjeMandic/LeagueFPSBoost/README.md

 ![Example of LeagueFPSBoost Version 4.0.0.0 set for best performance](ImagesForReadme/BestPerformanceExample.png)

-## What tab and is for what
+## What tab and window is for what

- - Settings tab contains the main control of the program.
+ - Settings tab contains the main controls of the program.
 They affect the game's performance.
     > ![Example of LeagueFPSBoost Version 4.0.0.0 settings tab](ImagesForReadme/SettingsTabExample.png)

  - Theme tab contains buttons and switch used to change the theme of the program.
     > ![Example of LeagueFPSBoost Version 4.0.0.0 theme tab](ImagesForReadme/ThemeTabExample.png)

  - About tab contains information about program and link at the bottom that shows current version.
-More information button opens new window with advanced controls of the program.
+More information button opens new window with advanced controls for the program.
 More about it down below.
     > ![Example of LeagueFPSBoost Version 4.0.0.0 about tab](ImagesForReadme/AboutTabExample.png)

  - More Information window contains custom advanced program controls.